Cars

 What about the 'Electric' revolution?

-Ahead of the planned "phase out" of new petrol and diesel car and van sales in 2030 (or 2035 now - depending on who you believe - but wait for the general election in the autumn of 2024), manufacturers have invested billions in new technology, with plug-ins now accounting for one in four of new car models available – with one in 10 powered purely by electricity.
+Ahead of the planned "phase out" of new petrol and diesel car and van sales in 2030 (or possibly 2035), manufacturers have invested billions in new technology, with plug-ins now accounting for one in four of new car models available – with one in 10 powered purely by electricity.

 However, what's interesting is that businesses are twice as likely as consumers to make the switch from petrol or diesel.